fionashenbayh/digital_dictatorship/Geometry_of_texts.md

 permalink: /Geometry_of_texts/
 ---

-# Exploring text with geometry
+# Geometry of Texts

 In this lesson, we will learn how to:

 - create a document-term matrix

-- compare texts using geometry tools
+- compare texts using geometry

 - visualize distance between texts

 - cluster texts based on the distance between them

-Let's get started by importing the corpus of constitutions we worked with last week.
+Let's get started by importing a corpus of African constitutions.

 ```python